 Finally, it's important that your range looks good.
 That's particularly true with slide-in ranges, because they're beloved for their modern looks and contemporary style.
 And because they take up so much space in your kitchen, you'll want to make sure that they're visually pleasing.
 There are a wide variety of designs, finishes, and styles, so decide what you like and choose a stove based on that criteria.

-Ready to discover the four best slide-in ranges for 2019?
-Here's our list of the best picks currently available on the market.
+Ready to discover the four best slide-in ranges?
+Here's our list of the top picks currently available on the market.

 For a truly commercial-grade experience with high-end stylings, we can't recommend this Cafe model enough.

-Occupying the second spot on our list is this GE Profile series model, which features a cooktop with dual purpose center burner that allows you to use a special sized circular burner when necessary or an oval burner for griddle tasks (sandwiches, pancakes, etc.).
+Occupying the second spot on our list is this GE Profile PGS930SELSS, which features a cooktop with dual purpose center burner that allows you to use a special sized circular burner when necessary or an oval burner for griddle tasks (sandwiches, pancakes, etc.).

 The 18,000 BTU power boil burner is great for getting that intense heat that's perfect for fast boiling and searing, and the range's connectivity means you can receive notifications about preheat, completed cooking tasks, and more directly to your smartphone or digital home assistant.
 The range even features automatic syncing through GE's Chef Connect program, and the oven boasts true European convection thanks to a third heating element and fan combination system.

-This Samsung model has all the bells and whistles you'd expect of a high-tech entry from the technology brand, but don't get it twisted—there's plenty of substance under all that flash.
+This Samsung range has all the bells and whistles you'd expect of a high-tech entry from the technology brand, but don't get it twisted—there's plenty of substance under all that flash.
 A large-capacity 5.8 cu. ft. oven allows for cooking multiple dishes at once, while the flexible cooktop features 5 specialized burners that can be used simultaneously.
-And with a total range of 700 BTU to 18,000 BTU, you're not likely to find a task this range can't handle.
+And with a total range of 700 BTU to 18,000 BTU, you're not likely to find a task this Samsung NX58H9500WS stove can't handle.

 This model features many of the treats you've come to expect from high-quality slide-in ranges, including true convection oven cooking, an included reversible cast iron griddle, and even a custom wok grate that perfectly accommodates the round bottom of a wok.
 Another great feature?
 Included temperature probe to take the guesswork out of cooking meat, plus grate indicator marks on the cooktop to let you know where to place your pots and pans for optimal heat distribution.